safesoftware/FMETraining/ServerAuthoring1Basics/Exercise3.md

 <br>**2) Import Project**
-<br>Click on the Import button to open the Configure Import dialogs:
+<br>Click on the Import button to open the Import page:

 ![](./Images/Img5.013.Ex1.ImportButton.png)

-In the Configure Import section, be sure to set the import to be by an upload:
+Under the Configure Import section, be sure to set the import to be from an upload:

 ![](./Images/Img5.014.Ex1.ImportConfig.png)